mwritescode/text-categorization-with-WEKA/README.md

-# text-categorization-with-WEKA
+# Text-categorization-with-WEKA
-This is repository contains the data used for our paper 'Text categorization with WEKA: a survey'
+This is repository contains the data used for our paper _Text categorization with WEKA: a survey_.